Sweeping the oceans - terrane accretion

 Reading: Introduction of Howell, Jones & Schermer, 1985, Tectonostratigraphic terranes of the Circum-Pacific Region, p.
-1-9 (available at course Blackboard site).
+1-9 (available at course Canvas site).

 belts that occurs before final ocean basin closure with the collision

 of two continents, and that can't be explained by simple subduction processes.
 The Appalachians are an excellent example (as captured in the two diagrams below).
-Subduction closes oceanic basins, but some of this
+The final act of closing an ocean basin (as in the Wilson Cycle) is continental collision and suturing, but some important

 occurring at times during the oceanic basin closure - the accretion